OCI Functions Concepts

 - the maximum amount of memory the function is allowed to consume

-In Oracle Functions, a function's code is run (or executed) when the function is called (or invoked).
-You can invoke a function that you've deployed to Oracle Functions from:
+In OCI Functions, a function's code is run (or executed) when the function is called (or invoked).
+You can invoke a function that you've deployed to OCI Functions from:

 - The Fn Project CLI.